Basant (festival): Ban

-It has been widely reported in Pakistan since 2017 that the ban will be lifted, however as of 2024 this has not happened.
-In 2004, Nawa-i-Waqt, a Pakistani daily opposed Basant Panchami celebrations in Pakistan, arguing that the festival celebrated Haqiqat Rai's insult of Muhammad.

-One major reason for the ban; a lawyer from Lahore challenged the Basant in the Lahore High Court on religious grounds.
+In 2004, Nawa-i-waqt, a Pakistani daily, opposed Basant celebrations in Pakistan, arguing that the festival celebrated Haqiqat Rai's insult of Muhammad.
+One major reason for the ban was the challenge by a lawyer from Lahore of the Basant in the Lahore High Court on religious grounds.
 To persuade the court, the lawyer asserted that Basant was a solely Hindu celebration, and he also mentioned the loss of life and electronic goods as a result of the Basant.
 As a result, Basant was outlawed in the city in 2005.
+But upon the province-wide lift on the ban in 2025, the Punjab government rejected the claim of the festival being a solely 'Hindu' one, and cited it being a solely 'Punjabi' festival.